Dr Lydia Hayes

 Research Ethics Committee

-In the book, I argue that the UK’s crisis of social care is a product of the institutionalised humiliation of paid care workers – a process made possible by the gendered inadequacy of law.
+I argue that the UK’s crisis of social care is a product of the institutionalised humiliation of paid care workers – a process made possible by the gendered inadequacy of law.
 Each chapter provides significant insights into the working lives of homecare workers.
 Their experiences and opinions are captured in a series of (what I have called) character narratives: Cheap Nurse, Two-a-Penny, Mother Superior and Choosy Suzy.
 Each is connected to a specific area of law at work: equal pay law, the legal protection of employment, minimum wage law, and workforce regulation via the Care Act 2014.

-Care workers in the dock
+Current Research: Care workers in the dock

 I am currently writing about the application of criminal law in the context of care work.
 This research is focused on the new Criminal Justice and Courts Act 2015 section 20 offence of ill-treatment and wilful neglect which is targeted at hands-on care workers.
 Care workers are frequently implicated in the abuse of older and disabled people and the criminal law seeks to provide public reassurance that offenders will be identified and punished.
 Judicial interpretation of the behaviours and actions which qualify as ill-treatment and wilful neglect in law are rapidly evolving.
 Together with fear of prosecution at an individual level, these normative standards introduce a novel source of workplace and behavioural discipline in the care industry.
 I explore the state’s turn to criminal law as a mechanism of regulation in the care sector and draw on care workers’ experience.
 My findings call into question political reliance on market forces as a means of care standards regulation and its statutory affirmation exemplified by England’s Care Act 2014 and - albeit to a lesser extent - the Social Services and Wellbeing Act (Wales) 2014.
 I situate analysis of Court of Appeal judgements about ill-treatment and wilful neglect within a wider legal context of the deregulation of employment; the privatisation, marketisation and fragmentation of provision; and the recrafting of statutory duties which have accompanied a sustained reduction in public funding for social care.